- About JCIA

 About JCIAMessage from the Chairperson

-Firstly, I would like to express my sincere appreciation to all the member societies and affiliates for the support and cooperation they have given to the Japan Cooperative Insurance Association Incorporated (JCIA).
+I would first like to thank you for the support and cooperation you have always given to the Japan Cooperative Insurance Association Incorporated (JCIA).